-This bill, HB 506-FN, introduces new procedures for conducting discretionary background checks before the return of firearms and ammunition that have been seized under court orders related to domestic violence or stalking.
-Specifically, it mandates that courts request a National Instant Criminal Background Check System (NICS) check within two business days of a request for the return of firearms, with a response required within ten business days.
-If the NICS check reveals that the individual is prohibited from possessing firearms, the court must provide a citation to the relevant statute and allow for an appeals process.
-Additionally, the bill invalidates out-of-state driver's licenses issued solely to undocumented immigrants, stating that such licenses do not authorize vehicle operation in New Hampshire.
+This bill introduces several significant changes to existing laws in New Hampshire.
+Firstly, it establishes a procedure for conducting discretionary background checks before the return of firearms and ammunition in court proceedings.
+Specifically, it allows courts to request a National Instant Criminal Background Check System (NICS) check within two business days of a request for the return of firearms, with a response required within ten business days.
+If the NICS check results in a denial, the individual may request a hearing to contest the decision.
+Additionally, the bill invalidates out-of-state driver's licenses issued exclusively to undocumented immigrants, stating that such licenses do not authorize operation of a vehicle in New Hampshire.
+It mandates that the Department of Safety maintain a list of these invalid licenses and prohibits law enforcement from initiating traffic stops solely based on suspicion of this violation.

 Version adopted by both bodies: 263:1, 263:77, 198:15-c